French serial killer Charles Sobhraj to leave Nepal prison

 He was serving two life sentences in Nepal for the murders of American and Canadian backpackers.
 Life sentences in Nepal are 20 years.

-The court document said he had already served more than 75% of his sentence, making him eligible for release, and that he was suffering from heart disease.
+The court document said he had already served more than 75% of his sentence, making him eligible for release, and he has heart disease.

-It was not clear when he would actually walk out of the prison as a free man but likely within the next few days.

 Sobhraj was held for two decades in New Delhi’s maximum-security Tihar prison on suspicion of theft but was deported without charge to France in 1997.
 He resurfaced in September 2003 in Katmandu.

-His nickname, The Serpent, stems from his reputation for being a talented disguise and escape artist.
+His nickname, The Serpent, stems from his reputation as a disguise and escape artist.